ZadiSalahEddine/SQL-for-Data-Science/README.md

 # SQL-for-Data-Science
 how to utilize SQL in your Data Science journey -*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*::::

-data science is not all about building a model and thats it it goes beyond that, taking steps forward with prior knowledge will protect you from steping backward and can save you time. in a data science project you will find your self revolving in 7 crucial phases:
+data science is not all about building a model and thats it, it goes beyond that, taking steps forward with prior knowledge will protect you from steping backward and can save you time. in a data science project you will find your self revolving in 7 crucial phases: